Serious Apple glitch lets users snoop on people they call on FaceTime

 If the receiver happens to use the power button to decline the call, it activates the receiving device’s camera, allowing you to watch what is happening at the other end.

+If the receiver happens to use the power button to decline the call, it activates the device’s camera, allowing you to watch what is happening at the other end.

-This is, quite obviously, a massive privacy issue and Apple has confirmed in a statement that it is aware of the problem and will roll out a fix “later this week”.
+This is, quite obviously, a massive privacy issue and the Cupertino tech giant has confirmed in a statement that it is aware of the problem and will roll out a fix “later this week”.
+In the meantime, Apple has temporarily disabled Group FaceTime calls, as indicated on the company's system status page online.